Alabama Road Trip No. 6

 Visit the "Heaviest Corner on Earth" and McWane Science Center

-Continue from the Peanut Depot on Morris Avenue to 20th Street and turn right.
-At the next corner, 20th Street and 1st Avenue North, look around and you will see four buildings that were finished within a few years of each other: the Woodward Building (1902), Brown Marx Building (1906), Empire Building (1909) and the American Trust and Savings Bank Building (1912).
+From Regions Field, retrace your steps till you get back to Morris Avenue and 20th Street.
+Turn left and go one block to First Avenue North.
+Look around and you will see four buildings that were finished within a few years of each other: the Woodward Building (1902), Brown Marx Building (1906), Empire Building (1909) and the American Trust and Savings Bank Building (1912).
 At the time, the height and mass of the buildings were so impressive that the intersection of 1st Avenue North and 20th Street was proclaimed the "Heaviest Corner on Earth."
+The Empire Building has become the Elyton Hotel (1928 1st Ave.
+N.; 205-731-3600), which preserves details such as the marble staircase, antique chandeliers and exterior carvings and columns, while creating a boutique hotel with a posh restaurant called The Yard and a casual rooftop bar and eatery named Moon Shine.
 To experience what life must have been like when the skyscrapers were built, eat in the fine dining Café DuPont on 20th Street North near the corner (113 20th St. N.; 205-322-1282).

 The only way to photograph all four buildings in one shot is to stand on one of the corners and point your camera directly skyward.
 If your camera has a wide frame of view, you should be able to at least get the tops of what were once the skyscrapers of their day.